dopatraman/filesearch/README.md

 When the file is found, its encrypted using the public key sent by the user.
 When the file is finally returned to the user it needs to be verified.
-One way to do this is to decrypt the file and the compare
+One way to do this is to decrypt the file, hash it, and compared the output hash to the input hash.
+More consideration needs to be put in here.